funkensturm/ember-local-storage/README.md

 **importData(content, options)**

-`content` can be a JSON API compiliant object or a JSON string `options` are:
+`content` can be a JSON API compliant object or a JSON string `options` are:
 - `json` Boolean (default `true`)
 - `truncate` Boolean (default `true`) if `true` the existing data gets replaced.